NgToanRob/ProgrammingLab6/Readme.md

-exit                                 terminate program (without saving to file) execute_script <file_name>           execute script from specified file add_if_min {element}                 update the value of the collection element whose id is equal to the given one remove_greater {element}             remove from the collection all elements greater than the specified history                              display history of used commands average_of_annual_turnover           read and execute the script from the specified file count_greater_than_official_address  print the number of elements whose officialAddress field value is greater than the specified one
+exit                                 terminate program (without saving to file) execute_script <file_name>           execute script from specified file add_if_min {element}                 update the value of the collection element whose id is equal to the given one remove_lower {element}             remove from the collection all elements greater than the specified history                              display history of used commands average_of_annual_turnover           read and execute the script from the specified file count_greater_than_official_address  print the number of elements whose officialAddress field value is greater than the specified one